MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/product-integration/8.0/api-connect/index.md

 2. Click the **New** button.

-3. Provide the following values:
+3. Provide the following values and save:

 	* **Display Name** `API Connect`